aritrac/WebDeveloper/ReadMe.md

 _The Exercise6_BoxModel contains how to create a static tic tac toe board with box model, after that we create a photo gallery using concepts learnt and lastly_
 _we try building a static blog page using concepts got from box model_

+_The Exercise8_JSStalker is an exercise where it tests our knowledge of Variables, Strings, Promot and Console.log_ _It asks for the users firstname_
+_It asks for the users lastname_
+_Asks for the users age_
+_Prints out the users full name in a sentence_
+_Prints out the users age in a sentence_